United Energy Group: Corporate affairs

 UEG is a Hong Kong listed company but controlled by Zhang Hongwei, a majority shareholder in mainland China, who owns 71.7% of the company.

 China

 The company undertook a joint venture with the China National Petroleum Company to develop the Liaohe EOR Project in Liaoning, China until it announced termination of the project in 2016.

 Pakistan

+In 2012, UEP secured a credit line of $5 billion from China Development Bank for its Pakistani operations and other potential acquisitions.

+In March 2018, UEP acquired OMV Pakistan assets for US$192 million.

+In FY2019, United Energy Pakistan was the largest foreign oil and gas exploration and production company in Pakistan.